garussell/money_market_fe/README.md

 # Money Market Frontend

 ## Overview
 The Money Market Frontend is the client-side application for the Money Market project.
 It provides a user-friendly interface for managing financial transactions, monitoring account balances, and keeping track of investments.
-This application is built with Ruby on Rails, using frontend technologies such as JavaScript, HTML, CSS, and more.
+This application is built with Ruby on Rails, using frontend technologies such as HTML and CSS.

 For the corresponding backend API, please refer to the [Money Market Backend Repository](https://github.com/garussell/market_money_api_be).